I accidentally wrote my first

 go wild nesting them—it’s like trying to read a text message in a

 funhouse mirror!
-Stick to if/elif/else
+Stick to if/elif/else for complex stuff.

 Also, Python’s smart: it only evaluates the part of the expression it